oracle/node-oracledb/doc/api.md

 lead to numeric precision loss, or where date conversion is unwanted.
 See [Query Result Type Mapping](#typemap) for more discussion.

-For non-CLOB types, the maximum length of a string created by this mapping is 200 bytes.
+For raw data returned as a string, Oracle returns the data as a hex-encoded string.
+For dates and numbers returned as a string, the maximum length of a string created by this mapping is 200 bytes.
 Strings created for CLOB columns will generally be limited by Node.js and V8 memory restrictions.

 Individual query columns in [`execute()`](#execute) or [`queryStream()`](#querystream) calls can override the